Dev26x/altschoolcloud-assignments/homework3/cloud-assignment3.md

 ### Ansible Playbook:

-The use of roles makes my playbook look very simple and easy to undertstand.
+The use of roles makes my playbook look very simple and easy to understand.
 The roles are referenced in the playbook and executed when the playbook is run, installing Apache web server on the slave machines, and also copying web files into the dedicated directory.

 ![playbook](altschl-hw3-images/playbook.png)